 Ofsted and Little Troopers

 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 It reports directly to Parliament and is independent and impartial.
 Ofsted inspects and regulates services which care for children and young people from 0-18 years of age.
-All nurseries have to be registered and approved by Ofsted before they can begin to look after children.
+All Early Years settings have to be registered and approved by Ofsted before they can begin to look after children.

 At the moment Ofsted has four inspection ratings (1) outstanding (2) good (3) requires improvement an (4) inadequate.
 While the ratings have largely remained the same, the categories by which each setting is judged have changed, along with successive amendments to the Early Years Foundation Stage.